 - Try using a teething gel to soothe their gums.
-Bonjela worked well with my son, but my daughter has responded better to using ambesol.
+Bonjela worked well with my son, but my daughter has responded better to using anbesol.

 - Distract them when you can.
 Give them their favorite toy, play a game, sing to them, play music – whatever takes their mind off their teeth.

-- Wear a bib to stop their clothes being wet with dribble.
+- Wear a bib to stop their clothes from being wet with the dribble.
 I also use the bib to dab the dribble off the chin to stop it getting sore.

-- If they suffer with nappy rash use a barrier cream at every nappy change.
-I use Bepanthen as a way of preventing a rash.
+- If they suffer from nappy rash use a barrier cream at every nappy change.
+I use Bepanthen barrier cream as a way of preventing a rash.

-- If the y get a nappy rash I use Metanium.
-This stuff is amazing, I put it on at night and by the next morning the rash is so much better or usually completely gone.
+- If they do get a nappy rash I use Metanium Nappy Rash Ointment.
+This stuff is amazing, I put it on at night and by the next morning, the rash is so much better or usually completely gone.

 - Both my children have loved Sophie the giraffe.
 So much that I had to buy a strap for her so we could take her everywhere and not lose her.

 - The banana teether is another great option because it is also cleaning their teeth.